pippinbarr/lets-play-ancient-greek-punishment-inversion-edition/process/to-do.md

 ## Finishing touches

 - ~~Add stat counting stuff~~

-- Should I have some kind of fancy "Pippin Barr" logo thing?
+- ~~Should I have some kind of fancy "Pippin Barr" logo thing?~~

 - And I guess that's it?
+Launch next week?
+Send to press... today?

 ## Bugs